gperl27/gatsby-styled-components-dark-mode/readme.md

 ### Accessing the styles

 We can now utilize the power of styled-components.
-Any component wrapped in a `styled` or `css` has access to your theme!
+Any component wrapped in a `styled` or `css` has access to your theme.

 #### Inside of styled's template string `props`